 Analysis and Test Results

-We divided our analysis into three main categories: running performance, sound quality, and battery life.
-Within each of these metrics we conducted multiple tests to ensure that you can find a pair that will stay secure and comfy throughout your run while sounding good and lasting long enough to keep you motivated through the final mile.
+Within each of the three metrics, we conduct multiple tests to ensure that you can find a pair that will stay secure and comfy throughout your run while sounding great and lasting long enough to keep you motivated through the final mile.

-The runners on our testing team used each pair of headphones on multiple runs that ranged from sweat fests in midday heat to chilly dawn adventures to long sessions on the treadmill.
-These masochists took careful note of which models were light and securely fit as to barely be noticeable while pounding the pavement, and which annoyingly tugged on their ears with each stride.
-They also paid careful attention to how perspiration affected each model's overall stability and comfort.
+Our testing team of runners wore each model on numerous runs, ranging from sweat fests in the midday heat to chilly dawn adventures to long sessions on the treadmill.
+They took careful note of which headphones were lightweight and fit securely enough to be barely noticeable while pounding the pavement, as well as which pair annoyingly tugged on their ears with every stride.
+They also paid close attention to how perspiration affected each model's overall stability and comfort.

-Our favorite model in this regard is the Jaybird Vista.
-The different earpieces offered by these earbuds allowed all of our testers to find a comfortable, stable fit, and the feathery weight all but eliminated any annoying tugging sensations in the ears.
-These buds are also IPX7 waterproof, so no worries if you happen to drop them in a puddle.
+Our favorite model in this regard is the Jaybird Vista 2.
+The different-sized earpieces included with these earbuds allowed all of our testers to find a comfortable, stable fit.
+The feathery weight all but eliminated any annoying tugging sensations in the ears.
+These buds are also IP68 waterproof, so no worries if one of them happens to fall in a puddle.

-If you're one that appreciates extra stability in your headphones both the Beats by Dre Powerbeats Pro and the Powerbeats3 use over-ear hooks that create a rock-solid fit.
-However, those hooks can interfere with sunglasses, making them a poor choice for sunny locales.
+The Beats by Dre Powerbeats Pro use over-ear hooks that create a rock-solid fit and will be appreciated by those seeking extra stability with their headphones.
+However, those hooks can interfere with sunglasses, making them a poor choice if you like to run in shades.

-Conversely, the Apple AirPods Pro lack any sort of ear fins, making them feel a bit less stable than some of the other models.
-However, most of our testers found the silicon earpieces to provide a secure enough purchase for running.
+Conversely, the Apple AirPods Pro are the least stable of all the products we tested.
+They lack ear fins, making them feel less stable than some other contenders.
+However, most testers found the silicone earpieces to provide a secure enough purchase for running.

-Though we found the fit a bit polarizing, the Jabra Elite 75t was unequivocally the best sounding pair of earbuds we tested.
-This sound quality is built off the bass power, which is impressively round yet well-controlled.
-That detail and control continues through the mid and treble ranges with great clarity and good separation.
+Though we found the fit a bit polarizing, the Jabra Elite 75t was unequivocally the best-sounding pair of earbuds we tested.
+This sound quality builds from the bass power and is impressively round yet well-controlled.
+That detail and control continue through the mid and treble ranges with great clarity and good separation.

-Though the Jabra Elite 75t clearly set itself apart from the rest of the field when it comes to sound quality, there were a number of models that fell just slightly off the pace in our testing.
-For example, the Jaybird Vista offers great clarity and quality from the bass through the treble frequencies but lacks just a bit of the bass power of the Jabra Elite 75t.
-Both the Beats Powerbeats Pro and the Powerbeats3 offer a warmer and more bass-forward sound.
-This works perfectly for upbeat running tunes, but you lose some detail if you delve into acoustic compositions or podcasts.
-The AirPods Pro sound just a bit thinner than most models on this list, but engaging the noise cancelling technology can often lend the music more body, particularly when listening in noisy environments.
+Though the Jabra Elite 75t set itself apart from the rest of the field when it comes to sound quality, many models fell just slightly off the pace in our testing.
+For example, the Jaybird Vista 2 offers great clarity and quality from the bass through the treble frequencies but lacks some of the bass power of the Jabra Elite 75t.
+The Powerbeats Pro offers a warmer and more bass-forward sound.
+This combination works perfectly for upbeat running tunes, but you lose some detail if you delve into acoustic compositions or podcasts.

-Having your playlist cut out before the end of your run can be a borderline devastating experience.
+It's borderline devastating to have your playlist cut out before the end of your run.
 Luckily, all of the buds we tested can easily last through an average run, but some are better suited to ultramarathoners or those that often forget to charge their electronics.
 We tested battery life by putting every fully-charged pair of headphones on 75% volume and looping the same 2-hour playlist until the batteries gave out.
-For truly wireless earbuds we considered the battery life of the buds themselves, not of the battery in the charging case.
+For our review of the best true wireless earbuds, we considered the battery life of the buds themselves, not of the battery in the charging case.

-The winner in this metric is the JBL Reflect Mini 2 that lasted an impressive 11.5 hours in our battery test.
-The Jabra Elite 75t and the Beats By Dre Powerbeats Pro followed closely behind, both lasting 11 hours.
-The Powerbeats3 also hit the double digit mark, posting a time of 10 hours.
-All of these models would be a good choice for ultramarathoners looking for exceptional battery life.
+The Jabra Elite 75t and the Beats By Dre Powerbeats Pro did great in battery life, both lasting 11 hours.
+These models would be a good choice for ultramarathoners looking for exceptional battery life.

-Logging miles can be infinitely more enjoyable with a good pair of running headphones, but a bad pair of running headphones can quickly become an unbearable annoyance and ruin your outing.
-We hope our testing results will help you find a pair that both falls into the former category and fits your needs and budget.
+Whether you are a serious runner, or just like to get out for a casual jog, logging miles can be infinitely more enjoyable with a good pair of running headphones.
+In contrast, the wrong pair can quickly become an unbearable annoyance and ruin your outing.
+We purchased and tested the top earbuds for running, and compared them not only to one another but also to top-tier over ear headphones, waterproof designs, and other models made for a variety of scenarios.
+We hope our testing results will help you find the right pair that fits both your needs and your budget.